Trump to skip Biden swearing-in - Biden's fine with that

 “To all of those who have asked, I will not be going to the Inauguration on January 20th,” Trump said in a tweet.

-Trump's decision was not a surprise: For more than two months, he has falsely claimed he won reelection and advanced baseless claims of widespread voter fraud, even though his own administration has said the election was fairly run.
+Trump's decision not to attend the inauguration was not a surprise: For more than two months, he has falsely claimed he won reelection and advanced baseless claims of widespread voter fraud, even though his own administration has said the election was fairly run.

 Sen. Rick Scott, a Florida Republican, urged Trump to reconsider.